 Check or PayPal payments can be used for any regular cycle invoices; however, your initial payment and automatic upgrades must be funded using the credit card on file.

 Accounts are billed on a monthly basis; however, we can accept a lump sum payment if you would like to pay in advance.
 Any unused amount will be added as a credit on your account.

 We do not work with purchase orders.
 Check payments must be received by the 21st of every month.
 However, we can add purchase order information to invoices.

 If you send in a check that is received after the due date and the credit card on file has already been processed, the check payment will be added to your account as a credit.

-If your account has been suspended or canceled due to non-payment, reactivation requires the complete open balance to be paid by credit card, which includes any invoices that are past-due along with any open invoices that are not yet past their due date.
+If your account has been suspended or canceled due to non-payment, reactivation requires that the complete open balance is paid by credit card, which includes any invoices that are past-due along with any open invoices that are not yet past their due date.

-If you are reactivating service and have not paid the current month's or next month's base rate, payment for both are due upon reactivation of your account.
+If you are reactivating service and have not paid the current month's or next month's base rate, then payment for both are due in order to reactivate your account.